 Tips for the beginner

-This is a compilation of tips for all new players at the game of Texas hold’em poker.
+This is a compilation of tips for all new players of Texas hold'em and other poker games.

 1. Be realistic about your winning prospects